-On the other hand, if a lot of low cards have been dealt, and a lot of 10s and aces are still in the deck, your probability of getting a blackjack goes up correspondingly.
+On the other hand, if a lot of low card are in play, and a lot of 10s and aces haven’t been played, your probability of getting a blackjack goes up.

-Rather than memorizing which cards have been played, card counters just keep a running count of low cards versus high cards that have been dealt.
+Rather than memorizing which cards have been played, card counters just keep a running count of low cards versus high cards.

-The most basic system for counting cards is to add 1 to the count every time you see a 2, 3, 4, 5, or 6.
-You subtract 1 from the count every time you see an ace or a 10.
+The most basic system for counting cards is to add 1 for 2, 3, 4, 5, or 6.
+You subtract 1 from the count every time you see an ace or 10.